Sailing superstitions

 Manta Rays

-It was believed that manta rays were in the employ of Davie Jones and were trained to crab ship anchors and drag the ship down to his locker…
+It was believed that manta rays were employed by Davie Jones and were trained to crab ship anchors and drag the ship down to his locker…

 Ravens